The Walking Dead: World Beyond: Reception

-The Walking Dead: World Beyond has received mixed reviews from critics.
+The Walking Dead: World Beyond received mixed reviews from critics.
 On Rotten Tomatoes, the first season has a score of 46% with an average rating of 4.90/10 based on 24 critics.
 The website's critical consensus reads: "World Beyond's strong performances and new perspective within The Walking Dead universe aren't enough to make it stand out in an increasingly crowded franchise."
 On Metacritic, the first season has a score of 48 out of 100 based on 10 critics, indicated "mixed or average reviews".

 Daniel D'Addario of Variety gave it a generally positive review and wrote, "This is not a perfect series...
 And yet there's a willingness to reinvent, to genuinely probe a corner of the universe previously untouched, that makes this series feel serious in its intent and, for fans of the forerunning series, well worth checking out".
-In a more negative review from Candice Frederick of TV Guide, she graded it two out of five stars and wrote, "World Beyond doesn't offer audiences fresh ideas or even fascinating characters for which to root."
+In a more negative review from Candice Frederick of TV Guide, she graded the series two out of five stars and wrote, "World Beyond doesn't offer audiences fresh ideas or even fascinating characters for which to root."